 Managers are often producers and in some cases, management companies are also production entities.
 Often managers will offer to develop material with their clients, give notes, hear pitches, even come up with pre-existing material or concepts for them to think about.
 I have heard people say that “managers focus on your career as a whole”.
 I think it is up to the client to decide how hands-on the manager should be.
 Some managers have exquisite taste, a deep understanding of story and structure, and genuinely help their clients to get from concept to execution.
 Those are obviously the managers you should aim for.

 How did you go about getting your first agent?

 I won some awards at grad school and was contacted by my first agent directly.
 He was an assistant at the time and on his way to being promoted.
 Assistants rarely stay assistants for long: it is good to have foresight and realize that six or twelve months from now, an assistant will become an executive or an agent.

 Do you have any tips for writers seeking their first agent?

-Lastly, do you have any tips for writers trying to break through?
+Lastly, do you have any tips for writers trying to make it in screenwriting?